 An employee may wear a union lapel pin, a shop steward lapel pin, or a union button without being disciplined.
-The union button may not exceed the size of a "loonie" and will not carry political, protest, or other slogans.
+The union button may not exceed the size of a casino gaming chip and will not carry political, protest, or other slogans.
 The lapel pin or button, maximum two must be worn on a lapel or pocket.